Cryocooler Market Size and Share

 By Cryocooler Type: Stirling dominance faces pulse-tube challenge

 Second-generation Brayton cycle solutions continue to address aerospace subsystems with unique pressure-ratio demands; however, cost and complexity cap broader uptake.
 Modular design philosophies increasingly allow manufacturers to swap Stirling or pulse-tube cores into common compressor housings, shortening development times and fulfilling diversified program needs.
-The shift illustrates how OEMs pursue platform-agnostic strategies that protect margins as application mix evolves within the cryocooler market.
+The shift illustrates how OEMs pursue platform-agnostic strategies that protect margins as the application mix evolves within the cryocooler market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.